matibovina/matibovina-spring-docker-kubernetes/README.md

 # DOCKER+SPRING PROJECT

-###### Project has two microservices: msvc-cursos / msvc-usuarios
+### Project has two microservices: msvc-cursos / msvc-usuarios

-They comunicate each other with opengeign.
+They comunicate each other with openFeign.
 Is possible to make CRUD with both microservices.

 Running the project: